The reciprocating and rotary pumps are the most common and efficient types of pumps. They both use an inlet valve to change the direction of flow.

-The inlet valves allow the pump to move fluid from one point to another point, but only if they are moving in a consistent motion.
+The inlet valves allow the pump to move fluid from one point to another, but only if they are moving consistently.

 Reciprocating vs Rotary Pump